-To promote the safety, well-being, and acceptance of students who are at risk for anaphylaxis, Wide Hollow will use age appropriate means to ensure all children in a class are aware of food allergies that exist within the school, particularly those that are current within their own class or peer groups.
+To promote the safety, well-being, and acceptance of students who are at risk for anaphylaxis the District will use age appropriate means to ensure all children in a class are aware of food allergies that exist within the School, particularly those that are current within their own class or peer groups.
 This includes but is not limited to lists of foods that are problematic to some students, preventing cross contact of foods - theory and practice, understanding what to do in an emergency.
-Education for students will occur twice a year; in the fall and spring, and be age appropriate.
+Education for students will occur twice a year; in the fall/spring, and be age appropriate.

-To promote the safety, well-being, and acceptance of students who are at risk for anaphylaxis, Wide Hollow Elementary administration will work with families and the Parent Teacher Association (PTA) to create school-wide, and community awareness of food allergies.
-Annually the school will use the monthly newsletter to disseminate the FAMPP.
+To promote the safety, well-being, and acceptance of students who are at risk for anaphylaxis the district works with families and the Parents Association (PA) to create a school wide awareness of food allergies.
+Annually the School will use the weekly newsletter to disseminate the FAMPP.
+School administration will work with the PA to help ensure community understanding of and involvement in the effective management of food allergies.